PulsarHRI/pulsarhri.github.io/docs/example_scripts/several_actuators.md

 ## Run and Cleanup

-We start all actuators and let them run briefly to allow feedback to be printed.
+We start all actuators and let them run.
+The feedback will be printed in the console.
 When the program is interrupted (e.g., via Ctrl+C ), we ensure all actuators are properly disconnected and the adapter is closed.

 ```py
 # Start all actuators